 Resolved, that this house strongly condemn the cowardly course of the people of Omaha who participated in the work of that fiendish mob, and also denounce as cowardly in the extreme the conduct of the Douglas officials, whose duty was to have meted out justice to the murderers, and the governor is hereby requested to offer a suitable reward for the capture and conviction of the murderers of said George Smith.”—”Senate pushing its business,” Omaha Daily Bee January 23, 1895

 In 1898, the issue of media interference in George Smith’s lynching was exposed.
 Gilbert Hitchcock (1859-1934), founder of the Omaha World-Herald newspaper, ran unsuccessful for Congress that year.
 Fighting him in the media, Edward Rosewater (1841-1906), the publisher of the Omaha Bee, asserted that Hitchcock was corrupt.
 In response, the Omaha World-Herald published a long column on November 8, 1898 detailing all the ways The Bee lied in its coverage of the lynching, and promoted racist rationalizations that merely stoked the city’s white supremacy.
 As the article said, “Desperate efforts to arouse race passions indicate final struggle to bolster up the Rosewater dynasty.”

-After Smith was dead the city’s ropes had barely cooled down before they met Will Brown.
+After Smith was dead the city’s ropes had barely cooled down before they met Will Brown 25 years later.
 However, it’s important to know that Brown was not the first African American to meet racist Omaha’s hateful vigilantism.

 It’s also important to note that the rape itself was disputed, as were many child molestations during this era.
 Smith was wrongly accused, but that doesn’t mean nobody raped the child involved.
 Unfortunately though, nobody was ever brought to trial for any crime committed in connection with the lynching.